Tuesday, June 26, 2012

 - Big ass rock star is involved

-- We have hooker with a golden heart
+- We have a hooker with a golden heart

-It starts decently by disappearance of our hero’s wife in strange circumstances that include highway accident in which young woman is burned to death.
-So he goes into overdrive and starts investigation.
-And since he earns his living by being a fuckin’ PI one would expect this investigation to be efficient and quick one resulting in recovery of his better half.
-Especially because he has support and resources of local police department behind him.
+It starts decently with the disappearance of our hero’s wife in strange circumstances that include a highway accident in which a young woman is burned to death.
+So he goes into overdrive and starts an investigation.
+And since he earns his living by being a fuckin’ PI, one would expect this investigation to be efficient and quick, resulting in the recovery of his better half.
+Especially because he has the support and resources of the local police department behind him.

 Mistake!
-It drags on and on and is basically reduced to interviewing people connected to the victim although there’s no clear connection between the two events.
-So after three weeks (!?!!) he basically gives up and starts drinking even heavier and even fucking some young prostitute.
+It drags on and on and is basically reduced to interviewing people connected to the victim, although there’s no apparent connection between the two events.
+So after three weeks (!?!!), he basically gives up and starts drinking even heavier and even fucking some young prostitute.
 What an asshole, he didn’t need much time to forget his beloved one!

-But then suddenly, out of the blue, he gets an idea or clue he missed and cracks the case.
-Happy end and they lived happily for ever after.
+But then, suddenly, out of the blue, he gets an idea or clue he missed and cracks the case.
+Happy end, and they lived happily ever after.

-I guess this book could be okay if everything would move at the quicker pace and if things would be wrapped up after few days.
-But all that drama is just unnecessary, especially because no significant leads are discovered and no events take place that are related to the case.
-FBI seems to come in just to show (a) how incompetent but still tuff they are and (b) to have one of the agents fuck that poor hooker to show (I guess) how vulnerable and generally fucked up she is.
+I guess this book could be okay if everything moved at a quicker pace and wrapped up after a few days.
+But all that drama is unnecessary, especially since no significant leads are found and no events related to the case occur.
+FBI seems to come in just to show (a) how incompetent but still tough they are and (b) to have one of the agents fuck that poor hooker to show (I guess) how vulnerable and generally fucked up she is.
 Total ballast.
-Also language could be a bit less monotone and dialogues sharper.
+Also, the language could be less monotone and the dialogue sharper.

 All in all, routine and forgettable stuff.